foam-framework/foam/tutorial/todo/5-view.md

 ## FOAM Views

 It's very unlikely that the default list row view is going to serve for your app.
-It just guesses at an interesting, string-ish property from your model.
+It looks at your model, and guesses at an interesting, string-ish property to put in the row.

-For our `Todo` model, the `title` property is a good guess, but we'd like to have the checkbox visible on the list as well as in the detail view.
+For our `Todo` model, it guessed `title`.
+That's a good guess, but we'd like to have the `isCompleted` checkbox next to each item in the list.

 ### Base views